 As a self-taught cook, I’ve relied heavily on cookbooks over the years to sharpen my skills and technique in the kitchen.
-With more than 140 cookbooks and counting, it’s become an obsession.
+With well more than 200 cookbooks and counting (everything from the Institut Paul Bocuse Gastronomique to Boy Scout campfire cookbooks), it’s become an obsession.

 Find out which cookbooks get the most wear and tear in my kitchen.

 Texas is a unique state in the U.S. Just ask us, we’ll tell you all about it.
 What most people don’t understand though is that the cultures vary widely from one region of the state to the other.